Overview: In this lesson, you will learn how to make and edit compositions.

 After completing this lesson, you will be able to:

-- Use the BIM Compositions panel to attach a composition to a solid
+- Use the BIM Compositions panel

 - Display composition plies

 - Remove a composition from a solid

 - Are either multiply or single-ply.